 Whitmer kidnap plot: 2 men acquitted, hung jury for 2 more

 GRAND RAPIDS, Mich.
-(AP) — A jury acquitted two men of all charges in a plot to kidnap Michigan Gov. Gretchen Whitmer but couldn’t reach verdicts against the two alleged leaders, a stunning defeat for the government after a weekslong trial that centered on an FBI sting operation just before the 2020 election.
+(AP) — A jury on Friday acquitted two men of all charges in a plot to kidnap Michigan Gov. Gretchen Whitmer but couldn’t reach verdicts against the two alleged leaders, a stunning defeat for the government after a weekslong trial that centered on a remarkable FBI sting operation just before the 2020 election.

-Whitmer’s chief of staff critical was critical of Friday’s outcome, saying that Americans are “living through the normalization of political violence.”
+Whitmer did not immediately comment on the outcome, though her chief of staff was critical, saying Americans are “living through the normalization of political violence.”

 Daniel Harris, 24, and Brandon Caserta, 33, were found not guilty of conspiracy.
 In addition, Harris was acquitted of charges related to explosives and a gun.